VarunPius/ReferenceCheatsheets/systems/Docker/Docker.md

 Unable to find image ‘mysql/mysql-server:8.0.20’ locally 8.0.20: Pulling from mysql/mysql-server
 ```

+**Port mapping explanation:**
+Here, Ports are mapped as `LOCAL:CONTAINER`.
+So here, 3306:3306 will be local 3306 mapped to 3306.
+FOr clearer explanation, let's take the following example:
+- In the DOCKERFILE, `EXPOSE` port 8080 for your web application
+- When you build your image, it will define the port 8080 to be the port the docker container will use.
+- Now, if you run `localhost:8080`, you won't see your application
+- So when you run your docker, map it as follows: `-p 5000:8080`.
+This means local system's port 5000 is mapped to Docker's 8080
+- Try running `localhost:5000`.
+You will now see your app.

 If you don't pull image from repository, `docker run` will get/pull it. `docker run` checks for local image before pulling from remote.